X-LANCE/BER/README.md

 | sys1   | 26.83 | 18.33 | 33.33 | **23.66** |
 | sys2   | 26.83 | 33.33 | 33.33 | **33.33** |

 In this case, sys2 miss a speaker.
-Alough DER, SER remaining the same, BER deteriorates.
+Although DER, SER remaining the same, BER deteriorates.

 ### Test Case2: the sensitivity to duration errors